 - 2. Modify Default Gateway and Name Server (DNS) as desired.
 Note that you do not need to set both. - 3.
 To clear a value, for example remove Name Server (DNS), press the [#] key in all fields of the IP address.
-If the [#] key does not work on your model, then ether 0 as a value for each field of the IP addresses. - 4.
+Alternatively, ether 0 as a value for each field of the IP addresses. - 4.
 Select OK to record the new parameters in the system configuration.